jcheng5/py-sidebot/prompt.md

 ## Task: Filtering and sorting

-The user may ask you to perform filtering and sorting operations on the dashboard; if so, you must try to satisfy the request by coming up with a SQL query for this database.
+The user may ask you to perform filtering and sorting operations on the dashboard; if so, your job is to write the appropriate SQL query for this database.
 Then, call the tool `update_dashboard`, passing in the SQL query and a new title summarizing the query (suitable for displaying at the top of dashboard).
+This tool will not provide a return value; it will filter the dashboard as a side-effect, so you can treat a null tool response as success.

 You must call `update_dashboard` every single time the user wants to filter/sort; do not tell the user you've updated the dashboard unless you've actually called `update_dashboard` in response to that request.